Q-OvO-Q/cognitive_test_group_1/Spatial_Test/README.md

 13. added a confirmation button at the end of the test.
 14. more tidy up imports
 15. more logical in-code comment
+16. added a brief introduction at the very begining of the test.

 # Things to be done
 1. analyze the data using pandas.